polarhive/arceo/README.md

 ## Criteria?

-Anything that has a feed, primarily news sites & mainstream social media, sites that have anti-user behaviour like tracking or unwanted `recommendation engines` waiting to feed you more content, wasting your time.
+Anything that has a feed, primarily news sites & mainstream social media, sites that have anti-user behavior like tracking or unwanted `recommendation engines` waiting to feed you more content, wasting your time.
 Feel free to fork this project & use tune it to your needs.
 I block Facebook, Reddit, Twitter, YouTube & other mainstream social media in my config.

 ## Why did you make this?

 Generally I get all my news via RSS feeds via [newsboat](https://polarhive.ml/dots), in pure plain-text, so I don't hard block sites in my hosts file.
 I don't like recommendation engines when I'm browsing.
 I want things to be static, not disturb my workflow.
+[Here's](https://polarhive.ml/blog/rss-feeds/) a blog post I've written about it.

 ### What's with the name?